 I have not managed to walk this Levada.
 I did pass the head of the trail on my way to Camara dos Lobos, and the bus stop is located just a few meters from the entrance to the path.

 The opinions on the difficulty of this hike are divided, but there are a few parts where the path leads next to a sheer drop; therefore, I recommend you are aware, especially if you are suffering from vertigo or fear of heights.

 You can end or start the hike at Cabo Girao Skywalk, which is incredible in itself and a must-see when in Madeira.

 How to get to Levada do Norte by bus

-To get to levada do Norte take a bus 96 from Funchal to Estreito De Câmara De Lobosand and get off near Continente supermarket at Estreito De Câmara De Lobos main sqare.
+To get to Levada do Norte take bus 96 from Funchal to Estreito De Câmara De Lobosand and get off near Continente supermarket at Estreito De Câmara De Lobos main square.

 If you start your journey at Cabo Girao, take bus number 7, which goes to Ribeira Brava.
 Check before the journey as not all buses to Ribeira Brava will stop at Cabo Girao.

 At the start, Levada do Norte offers spectacular views over the parishes of Câmara de Lobos and Campanário.